tomlinBI/cnv_handover/docs/source/legacy_pipeline.rst

 ----

-- Torrent: For Torrent pipelines, if panel ID is not provided, it will be inferred via the all_seq_list
+- **Torrent**: For Torrent pipelines, if panel ID is not provided, it will be inferred via the all_seq_list

 .. code-block:: console